gcatanese/adyen-java-spring-online-payments-fly/README.md

-# Adyen Node Sample on Heroku
+# Adyen Node Sample on Fly.io
 This is a fork of adyen-java-spring-online-payments repository to demo how to deploy the Adyen Sample application on Fly.io (using Docker).

 ## Pre-requisites